IMAP source connectivity

 It might happen that the connection cannot be established properly for some reason.
 Please study the list below regarding the most common connection issues:

 - No such host is known

 This problem is encountered if your machine is unable to contact chosen server.
 Please double check if the DNS you are using is able to resolve the provided hostname.
-Otherwise, you may use the IP address.
+Otherwise, you can use the IP address.